deNBI/cloud-user-docs/wiki/cloud_admin/elixir_OIDC.md

 ...
 ```

 In the virtual host section for the public keystone url we have to configure the OIDC access.
-The *oidc.provider_url* is in our case the Elixir oidc provider (https://login.elixir-czech.org/oidc/).
+The *oidc.provider_url* is in our case the [LifeScience AAI OIDC provider](https://login.aai.lifescience-ri.eu/oidc/).
 Replace *oidc.client_id* and *oidc.client_secret* with the values you got when you register your Openstack(Keystone) instance as Elixir OIDC endpoint.
 The *oidc.crypto_passphrase* can be freely chosen, however it must be set.

 ```